denisemartini/ModPop/log_ModPop_analysis.md

 ##### TASSEL5
 ###### 19.11.18

-Finally, moving the script to run Tassel5 into the repo and fixing it `cp Kaka_GBS/GBS_scripts/tassel5-GBS2.sh ModPop_analysis/ModPop_repo` Then, moving to boros and running it
+Moving the script to run Tassel5 into the repo and fixing it `cp Kaka_GBS/GBS_scripts/tassel5-GBS2.sh ModPop_analysis/ModPop_repo` Then, moving to boros and running it
 `scp ModPop_analysis/ModPop_repo/tassel5-GBS2.sh boros:/data/denise/ModPop_analysis/tassel`